 Former DR Congo health minister convicted of embezzling Ebola funds

-Having run on an anti-corruption ticket, Tshisekdi's declared ambitions to clean up public finances have been hampered by an awkward power-sharing deal with Kabila, whose allies control a majority of ministries and seats in parliament.
-The hundreds of millions of dollars pumped by foreign donors into the response to Congo's Ebola outbreak, the second deadliest ever, raised fears of corruption after the response to West Africa's even larger 2013-16 outbreak was dogged by allegations of graft.
+Having run on an anti-courruption ticket, Tshisekdi's declared ambitions to clean up public finances have been hampered by an awkward power-sharing deal with Kabila, whose allies control a majority of ministries and seats in parliament.
+The hundreds of millions of dollars pumped by foreign donors into the response to Congo's Ebola outbreak, the second deadliest ever, raised fears of corruption after the response to West Africa's even larger 2013-16 outbreak was dogged by allegations of graft. (writing by Hereward Holland; Editing by Aaron Ross, Angus MacSwan, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)